-San Francisco Dry Dock is one the oldest shipyards in the United States, but it also has one of the highest rates of asbestos use.
-As with most shipyards in the past, San Francisco Dry Dock’s excessive use of asbestos-containing products left a myriad of workers with toxic, life-threatening, asbestos-related illnesses, including mesothelioma, asbestosis, and asbestos-related lung cancer.
+San Francisco Dry Dock is one the oldest shipyards in the U.S., with the one of the highest rates of asbestos use.
+The company’s excessive use of asbestos-containing products left a myriad of workers with toxic, life-threatening, asbestos-related illnesses.

 San Francisco Dry Dock History

 San Francisco Dry Dock was originally created in 1870 by the Union Iron Works Company, but once the company stopped making money, it was bought by the Bethlehem Shipbuilding Company, under the name Hunters Point Dry Dock.

 Bethlehem Shipbuilding Company began building all kinds of types of vessels, including destroyers, cruisers, and more, in preparation for the upcoming World War I. It was during this time that the shipyard built the West Coast’s first steel ship.